Quilljou/dalle3-playground/README.md

 # DALL·E 3 Playground

-[OpenAI Playground](https://platform.openai.com/playground) doesn't support  DALL·E 3 now (20/11/2023), so I developed this playground.
+As of November 20, 2023, DALL·E 3 is not supported by [OpenAI Playground](https://platform.openai.com/playground).
+Therefore, I have created this playground instead.

 [Live Preview](https://dalle3-playground.pages.dev)